Money and duty free for Gambia

 Currency and Money

-Not recommended although AMEX travellers cheques can be changed at some bank branches in Banjul.
+AMEX travellers’ cheques can be changed at some bank branches in Banjul.

 There are no restrictions on the import of local or foreign currency.
 Exported currency must not exceed the amount imported.

-There is a bank/bureau de change (Trust Bank) at the airport (Mon-Fri 0900-1600, Fri 0900-1230).
+There is a bank/bureau de change (Trust Bank) at the airport.
 The capital, Banjul, and the nearby towns of Serrekunda, Bakau, Fajara and Kololi have a number of banks where foreign currencies can be exchanged.
-Exchange bureaux are found in all the main tourist resorts.
-Some hotels also offer foreign exchange facilities, but tend to charge high commissions.
+Exchange bureaux can be found in all the main tourist resorts.
+Some hotels also offer foreign exchange facilities but tend to charge high commissions.
 As The Gambia is a cash economy travellers are advised to carry sufficient currency to cover expenses of a planned visit.

 Gambia duty free